taufik-nurrohman/statically-wp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The all-in-one solution for your WordPress static asset optimization and CDN.
+The free CDN for WordPress.

 == Description ==

-Statically is a Content Delivery Network (CDN) that is optimized for all types of websites and static assets.
-The service allows you to minify CSS or JavaScript files, optimize and add transformation capabilities to images, so you can resize, crop, adjust quality, and even more.
+Statically is a free and public Content Delivery Network (CDN) for static assets.
+The service allows you to use serve assets from GitHub, GitLab, Bitbucket, and WordPress SVN.

-It can be an all-in-one solution for static asset delivery, while using WordPress to manage your content, Statically optimizes all files.

 [**Statically**](https://statically.io/)

 #### FEATURES

-* Link assets to load from the Statically CDN.
+* Link WordPress Core Assets to load from the Statically CDN.
-* Smart Image Resizing.
 * Image Auto-WebP.
 * Adjust image compression level.
-* Optimize external images.
-* Custom domain support.
 * Use Statically as the main emoji CDN.
 * Generate favicon based on website's name.
 * Enable automatic Open Graph Image service.
 * Enable or disable for HTTPS.
 * Remove query string from assets.
-* Set included directories.
-* Define exclusions (directories or extensions).

 #### BENEFITS

 * Speeds up your site by serving assets from Statically Multi-CDN infrastructure.
 * Accelerate the delivery of your image files and add transformation capabilities.
-* Minify CSS or JavaScript files, on-the-fly.
 * Save storage by serving post featured image with Statically OG Image service.

 #### CONTRIBUTE